-The apportionment fraction calculated on Line 8 is used to complete Part VI unless the PE maintains books and records that satisfactorily disclose the portion of income, gain, loss, or deduction derived from or connected with Connecticut sources, in which case those amounts must be used to complete Part VI.
+The apportionment fraction calculated on Line 8 is used to complete Part VI.

+If the PE maintains books and records that satisfactorily disclose the portion of income, gain, loss, or deduction derived from or connected with Connecticut sources then those amounts must be used to complete Part VI.